-Besides the deformation parameter d, the core energy is also parametrized by $\omega_0^b$ and $\omega_1^b$ , the strengths of the two boson terms.
-The core parameters d, $\omega_0^b$ and $\omega_1^b$ are determined in the first approximation such that to reproduce the first yrast energy levels which are purely collective.
-The final value of the deformation d is fixed by achieving a consensus between the reproduction of the single-particle levels configuration and the best description of the angular momentum dependency of the total energy of the g-band up to the first backbending.
+Besides the deformation parameter d, the core energy is also parametrized by ω_0^b and ω_1^b , the strengths of the two boson terms.
+The core parameters d, ω_0^b and ω_1^b are determined in the first approximation such that to reproduce the first yrast energy levels which are purely collective.
+The final value of the deformation d is fixed by achieving a consensus between the reproduction of the single-particle levels configuration and the best description of the angular momentum dependence of the total energy of the g-band up to the first backbending.

 The final touch to the formalism is made by fixing the strength C of the spin-spin interaction.
-The effect of the spin-spin interaction was presented in detail in Ref.[27].
-Basically, it simulates the Coriolis force in the intrinsic reference frame and is actually the model Hamiltonian term which is responsible for the pair breaking.
-Indeed, recalling the fact that the pair breaking is equivalent to the time-reversal symmetry breaking of the system it is then clear that it cannot be achieved by the qQ interaction and therefore the spin-spin interaction is necessarily demanded.
+The effect of the spin-spin interaction was presented in detail in [27].3 Basically, it simulates the Coriolis force in the intrinsic reference frame and is actually the model Hamiltonian term which is responsible for the pair breaking.
+Indeed, recalling the fact that the pair breaking is equivalent to the time-reversal symmetry breaking of the system it is then clear that it cannot be achieved by the qQ interaction, and therefore, the spin-spin interaction is necessarily demanded.
 It is found that this term does not have any effect on the energies of crossing bands up to the first critical angular momentum, but on the contrary has a strong effect on the moderate and high spin states in the yrast band.
 Because of this feature the strength C is fixed such that to reproduce the moderate and high spin yrast state energies.